 Here’s why you shouldn't pay me to find scholarships for you:

 This cost is based on knowledge I’ve built from 20 years of experience working in universities and with clients, and more than 100 hours of self-study and staying informed on the topic.
-I've been in the room when scholarship committees were discussing applicants, and I've interviewed scholarship readers, and I know, generally, what they look for.
+I've been in the room when scholarship committees were discussing applicants, and I've interviewed scholarship readers, and I know what they look for.
 It’s also based on the value I bring to my clients, helping them to win money, and to save money (as well as time, and stress).
 And, of course, it costs money to operate a business, such as the cost of business services and tools.
-For example, it costs me about $30 per month to pay for my website so I can post this blog where you can read it.
+For example, it costs me about $40 per month to pay for my website so I can post this blog you're reading right now.

 b) It's not a one time thing.